54th Filmfare Awards

 The 54th Idea Filmfare Awards ceremony, presented by The Times Group and Idea Cellular, was one of India's most prestigious awards ceremony, honoring the best Bollywood films of 2008.
 It took place on 28 February 2009 at the Yash Raj Studios, Mumbai.
-Actors Ranbir Kapoor and Imran Khan hosted the show for the first part, while actresses Konkona Sen Sharma and Deepika Padukone hosted the show in the latter part.
+Actors Ranbir Kapoor and Imran Khan hosted the first half of the show, while actresses Konkona Sen Sharma and Deepika Padukone hosted the latter half.
 It was the first time that any of these actors hosted the awards ceremony.
 The ceremony was televised in India eight days later, on 8 March 2009.

 The nominees for the various films were announced on 16 February 2009.
 Rock On!! led the ceremony with 15 nominations, followed by Jaane Tu...
 Ya Jaane Na with 12 nominations, Jodhaa Akbar with 11 nominations and Rab Ne Bana Di Jodi with 10 nominations respectively.

 Rock On!! won 7 awards, including Best Supporting Actor (for Arjun Rampal) and Best Male Debut (for Farhan Akhtar), thus becoming the most-awarded film at the ceremony.

 Jodhaa Akbar won 5 awards under the main category, including Best Film, Best Director (for Ashutosh Gowariker) and Best Actor (for Hrithik Roshan).

 Priyanka Chopra won her first Best Actress award for her performance in Fashion, while Asin Thottumkal won Best Female Debut for her performance in Ghajini.